 What is Elementor?

-Both WordPress and Elementor are free—although there is a paid version of Elementor, which we recommend (it’s about $50 for the year and renews at a discount).
+Both WordPress and Elementor are free—although there is a paid version of Elementor, which we recommend (it’s about $60 for the year and renews at a discount).

 Ease-of-Use

 Who has the edge?
-Showit
+Showit, by a long shot.

 Mobile Responsiveness

 Showit gives you the ability to design the mobile version of your website within a mobile frame.
-This is very convenient for an understanding exactly what your mobile content should look like on a phone.
+This is very convenient for understanding exactly what your mobile content should look like on a phone.

-You will need to design the mobile version of your website in addition to desktop version.
+You will need to design the mobile version of your website in addition to the desktop version.
 Elements don’t automatically snap into place as they do in some other website builders.
 The advantage, however, is the amount of control over your mobile design.

-Elementor not only gives you the ability to easily design the phone and desktop versions of your website, but the tablet version as well.
+Elementor not only gives you the ability to easily design the phone and desktop versions of your website but the tablet version as well.
 You simply toggle between the three views: mobile, tablet, and desktop.

 Elementor is also naturally more responsive than Showit in that content will automatically grow with text.

 Who has the edge?
-WordPress/Elementor
+WordPress/Elementor.

 Design Flexibility

 Who has the edge?
-Showit
+Showit.

 Features and Tools